klange/toaruos/README.md

-# ToAruOS (とあるOS) #

 ![Screenshot](http://i.imgur.com/z1aFy0C.png)
 ![More Screenshots](http://i.imgur.com/g3zclG2.png)

+# ToAruOS (とあるOS) #

-とあるOS (ToaruOS) is a hobby Unix-like operating system.
-Development began in December of 2010 at the University of Illinois at Urbana-Champaign and is currently a one-man effort.
-For a short time, the project was the focus of the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/).
+とあるOS (ToAruOS) is a hobby operating system, built mostly from scratch, in development since December of 2010.

+It was originally developed at the University of Illinois at Urbana-Champaign.
+For a period of time, it was the development focus of the university's [SIGOps](http://www.acm.uiuc.edu/sigops/) chapter.

-Both the kernel and userspace are included in this repository.
+Both the kernel and core userspace are included in this repository.
+Third-party sources are downloaded during the build process.

-## Community

-### IRC ###
+## IRC ##

 For discussion, help with building or running the OS, and for up-to-date build verification, please join us in `#toaruos` on Freenode (`irc.freenode.net`).